massimoslab/Advanced_CarND_Annex_01_Arduino/README.md

-[image1]: ./images/traffic_light.png
+[image1]: ./images/arduino_uno.jpg
+[image2]: ./images/arduino_micro.jpg

 # Annex 01 : Arduino Basics

 In This Annex we will explore some of the basics of the Arduino.
-More specifically we will look at:
+More specifically, we will look at:

 * the Arduino device itself
 * the programming language used for the Arduino